 4. Featured Images

 A featured image is the same to a blog post as a thumbnail is to a video; your audience will judge the content and make an assumption on how engaging the content will be by the featured image alone.
 Design your featured image to include the title of your blog (which should encompass the purpose of the blog) along with a background image or graphic that supports the purpose of the blog.
+Checkout these tips for social media graphic design from actual designers!

 Be sure to know what size feature image you’ll need!
-Featured images sizes vary on each social media platform as well as for each WordPress theme.
+Featured images sizes vary on each social media platform as well as for each Wordpress theme.

 Example Request: “Hello!
 I need to create a featured image that is 646 x 386 pixels.
 The blog title is ‘Digital Marketing for People Who Know Nothing About Digital Marketing’ and I’d like to use an image that looks digital, techy, and portrays somebody working online.”